Skip to content

 Introduction

 We make this and other publications available to help assure residents a comfortable and supportive living environment, and to help residents better understand this unique community.
-Student Apartments is dedicated to serving the needs of students.
+Sunnyside Apartments is dedicated to serving the needs of students.
 We ask that residents, family members, visitors and guests be considerate of the rights and privileges of their neighbors.

 This Resident Handbook outlines the terms and conditions of our responsibilities to each other, and is legally binding.
 Changes in this information are considered valid additions to the Rental Agreement.